UniStuttgart-VISUS/power-overwhelming/docs/TINKERFORGE.md

 # Measuring power using Tinkerforge Voltage/Current Bricklet 2.0
-In the following, we provide additional lessons learned from our measurements of GPU energy consumption for our BELIV 2022 paper "Power Overwhelming: Quantifying the Energy Cost of Visualisation".
+In the following, we provide additional lessons learned from our own measurements of GPU energy consumption.

 ## Limited bandwidth
 The bandwidth of the I2C bus used is limited.
 Several conclusions must be drawn from this fact: